Watch n' Learn

-"Watch n' Learn" is a song recorded by Barbadian recording artist Rihanna, for her sixth studio album Talk That Talk (2011).
+"Watch n' Learn" is a song recorded by Barbadian singer Rihanna, for her sixth studio album Talk That Talk (2011).
 It was written by Priscilla Renea, Chauncey Hollis, Rihanna and Alja Jackson.
 The production was done by Hollis under his stage-name Hit-Boy.
 When Renea came with an idea and concept for the song, Hollis had already started working on the composition, without having in mind any particular artist.
 With the work on the track being finished, it was forwarded to Rihanna and her label, which eagerly accepted it.

 "Watch n' Learn" is a dancehall song with prominent reggae characteristics.
 The song's instrumentation uses finger-snapping, percussions, background clicks, synths and "island-flavored" drum beat.
 Lyrically, it is about a woman who teaches her partner how to love her in the right way, throughout which she uses sexual references.
 "Watch n' Learn" received predominantly positive reviews from music critics, with many of them praising its composition and sound.
 Upon the release of Talk That Talk, the song debuted at number 80 on the singles chart in South Korea.

 Background and development

 "Watch n' Learn" was written by Priscilla Renea, Chauncey Hollis, Rihanna and Alja Jackson.
 The production of the song was helmed by Hollis under his stage-name Hit-Boy.
 Hollis had previously worked with music artists like Lil Wayne, The Throne, Eminem and Jennifer Lopez.
 "Watch n' Learn" wasn't originally meant for any particular artist when Hit-Boy started to work on it.
 In an interview with Jocelyn Vena from MTV News he explained: "I was at the studio with this amazing [songwriter] Priscilla Renea, and I was going to tell her to go home, but I was like, 'Stay here and see if you could come up with an idea for this [the song]'".
 Renea previously penned Rihanna's 2011 single "California King Bed" (Loud, 2010).
-Hollis further explained that by the time he left the studio and came home, Renea already sent him the idea and concept for the song through IChat.
+Hollis further explained that by the time he left the studio and came home, Renea already sent him the idea and concept for the song through iChat.
 He was eventually satisfied with it and sent the song to Rihanna, in which her team "went crazy" when they heard it.
 Rihanna then recorded the song for inclusion on her sixth studio album Talk That Talk (2011).